Man smiling and looking up

 With over a decade of experience, our eye doctors can detect the signs of this condition before you even realize you have it.
 They can then provide treatment to stop the progression and prevent vision loss.

 If you are due for an eye exam, or if you are showing any signs of glaucoma, contact our office today for an appointment.
-With offices in Sidney, Bellefontaine, Celina, and Troy, we are conveniently located for patients throughout West Central Ohio.
+With offices in ophthalmology offices in Sidney, Bellefontaine, Celina, and Troy, we are conveniently located for patients throughout West Central Ohio.
 We also offer helpful financing options to qualifying patients.

 (937) 492-8040